Being Different and Loving It

 Being Different Didn't Start as a Blessing

 One of the most profound joys I derived from the realization of my being different.
 It didn't start as a joy though, as my family found things about that little me which they found funny enough to make me self-conscious about it.

 A tiny part on the top of my ear lob was missing, because a "mouse bit it off".
 I could not pronounce the sound "r" in that rolling way like when you normal people say "b-r-r-r-r-." , and neither could I say "l", like in "lousy".
 My bottom left rib is unnoticeably double, and you can only feel it by touching.
 O.K., only young and cute ladies need apply for that touch.

 And so it was until my puberty, when I suddenly grew out of the most of it.
 I mean, my ear lob never grew full, and I never lost that double rib.
 I still make jokes about my "spare rib" and my being an incarnation of Adam waiting for god to use that rib to make woman of it.

 It All Welled Up from Within

-So much more than mere hormonal change caused that renaissance in me.
+So much more than mere hormonal change in puberty caused that renaissance in me.
 Somewhere from within I got that drive to read psychology, philosophy, astronomy, medicine...I turned into a young bookworm.

 Nevertheless, crazy enough to visit city cemetery at midnight by myself to get rid of the fear of dark; crazy enough to climb the forested mountain at night---just "because it was there", like somebody said it before me.

 It meant freedom...freedom to be myself, to allow the flow of experiencing, without any need for a role model, or to be like everybody else so that I could "belong".
 For I could still belong, never feeling alone and separate because of being different.